 Their bodies were found, but then ignored by the authorities (some who were complicit in the horrific crime), during the search for Freedom Summer volunteers James Chaney, Andy Goodman, and Micky Schwerner.

-It was not until Canadian filmmakers learned about and actively pursued the case in 2004 that charges were filed.
+It was not until four decades later when Canadian filmmakers learned about and actively pursued the case, along with Thomas Moore (Charles’s older brother), that charges were filed.